 Founded in 1917, the American Association for Thoracic Surgery (AATS), along with its philanthropic arm, the AATS Foundation, has sought to advance the field of cardiothoracic surgery.
 It is an international organization whose members have a proven record of distinction within the specialty and have made significant contributions to the care and treatment of cardiothoracic disease throughout the world.

-The Mission of the AATS has evolved since its founding over 100 years ago to its present goal to Promote Scholarship, Innovation, and Leadership in Thoracic and Cardiovascular Surgery.
+The Mission of the AATS has evolved since its founding over 100 years ago to its present goal to Promote Scholarship, Innovation, and Leadership for Thoracic and Cardiovascular Surgery.
 Its leadership and members aspire to emulate the Association's core values of Leadership, Education, Research and Innovation, Excellence in Patient Care, and Mentoring.

 The AATS Promotes Scholarship, Innovation, and Leadership in Thoracic and Cardiovascular Surgery in a variety of ways;